WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenberg-dispatch-ript-sipdiffs.md

 header fields, and consider the functionality provided by them.

 The INVITE method is of course replaced by RIPT, as is the BYE (through the ended event).
-Re-INVITE, though not a different method, is also supported in RIPT, though only ever initiated by the server with a new directive.
-Clients can move calls around by specifying the usage of a different handler.
+Re-INVITE is also supported in RIPT, though only ever initiated by the server with a new directive.
+Clients can move calls around by specifying the usage of a different handler or through migrations.
+Clients can change codecs mid-call, as long as they are within the bounds of the codecs allowed in the directive.

 CANCEL is replaced in [TODO ref draft-rosenberg-dispatch-ript-inbound] by broadcasting an event to all listeners informing them that the call has been answered.
 The usage of CANCEL to end an unanswered call is replaced by the ended event in RIPT.
 REGISTER is replaced by the handler construct.
 ACK is not needed since RIPT is reliable.

-OPTIONS - which never worked that well - is replace by the more robust and complete TG construct, allowing the client the ability to discover everything needed to interact with the services of a server.
+OPTIONS is replaced by the more robust and complete TG construct, allowing the client the ability to discover everything needed to interact with the services of a server.
+Not just media capabilities, but supported phone numbers, timer values, and so on.

 Considering header fields, interestingly, a large number of them are focused on SIP routing features.
-These include Via, Route, Record-Route, Contact.
+These include Via, Route, Record-Route, Contact, Max-Forwards..
 These are not needed in RIPT, since RIPT focuses on a client to server construct.
 A server can, in turn, re-initiate a request.
 However, in SIP parlance, it would be a B2BUA and statefully know how to route return messages and forward requests later for the same call.
 In such an architecture, it is not necessary to stash routing state into protocol headers, which is what these headers do.

-The SIP content headers - Accept, Accept-Language, Content-Type, Content-Length are provided by underlying HTTP.
+The SIP content headers - Accept, Accept-Encoding, Accept-Language, Content-Disposition, Content-Encoding, Content-Language, Content-Length, Content-Type, MIME-Version, are provided by underlying HTTP and thus are not needed in RIPT.

+The SIP diagnostic headers - Date, Organization, Server, User-Agent, Warning - are also provided by HTTP and not needed in RIPT.

 The SIP identifiers - To, From, Call-ID and the branch parameter, are replaced by the simpler single call URI which is the one and only